iMIS Power Suite - Power Automate Connector

 This allows you to feed in a file path directly from a cloud storage provider such as OneDrive or Google Drive without having to parse out the filename manually.

-You can also type a filename manually between the quotes.
-Note that this means the filename will be the same each time the automation runs.
+Note: You can also type a filename manually between the quotes.
+The filename will be the same each time the automation runs.

 Add MIME Type